slopezpereyra/slopezpereyra.github.io/_posts/F2023-12-09-ComputabilityTheory.md

 corresponds to a unique natural number whose $m$ prime factors have exponents given by the position of each word in the language.

-Both of this relations come from the uniqueness of prime factorizations.
+Both of these relations come from the uniqueness of prime factorizations.
 They provide a way to enumerate $\Sigma$-mixed sets.
 In particular, if $S$ is $\Sigma$-total we enumerate it mapping each $x \in \omega$ to $\big((x)_1, \ldots, (x)_n, *^{\leq}((x)_{n+1}), *^{\leq}((x)_m)\big)$.
 If